SimplGy/bitcoin/README.md

 - [ ] #build: rebuild js changes faster, incrementally.
 - [ ] Add a model layer with caching.
 Confirmed blocks are immutable and the caching layer can leverage that.
 - [ ] $_$: Add a donation address and QR code
+- [ ] Support showing the entire history of bitcoin using infinite scroll and incremental loading
+- [ ] Have one `day` (other timeframes?
+A week?) of history always zoomed in for greater detail
 - [ ] Support changing the api key so an expert user can make it work if massive traffic makes me hit the API limit
 - [ ] Ask the API providers for a free rate limit upgrade for this community project
 - [ ] Support infinite scroll with intelligent data requesting (fix height per day and request in days? fixed number of blocks per PX tall?)